 Library and Information Science (LIS)

 A Master of Library and Information Science degree from a graduate program accredited by the American Library Association is a prerequisite for a professional career in librarianship, and a broad liberal arts education is excellent preparation for the master’s program.
-While librarians have traditionally been educated in the humanities, a background in the social, physical, or computer sciences is increasingly sought after by employers.
-Because of the growing emphasis on digital programs and resources in libraries, students interested in applying to MLIS programs should be prepared to focus on information science in a variety of research and instructional contexts.
-Successful applicants to MLIS programs also demonstrate intellectual curiosity, initiative, flexibility, and a commitment to service.
+While librarians have traditionally been educated in the humanities, a background in the social, physical, or computer sciences is increasingly sought after by employers; students interested in applying to MLIS programs should be prepared to focus on information science in a variety of research and instructional contexts.
+Because of the growing emphasis on digital programs and resources in libraries, computing, database, and metadata skills are important areas of concentration.
+Many graduate programs offer opportunities to specialize in areas such as archives and record management, informatics, and data services.
+Successful applicants to MLIS programs demonstrate intellectual curiosity, initiative, flexibility, and a commitment to service.

 Penrose Library offers student employment, and the librarian listed above is available to discuss graduate school preparation and career possibilities with interested students.